theory/justatheory/content/post/postgres/mini-summit-four.md

     load the extension it works it works fine.
 Of it doesn't then there's a bug and we need to fix it.

-*   David Christensen: Okay yeah I haven't played with this.
+*   David G. Johnson: Okay yeah I haven't played with this.
 Literally this is new to me for the most part.
 I found the whole fact that the control file is not updated when you do `ALTER EXTENSION` to be, at least in my mind, buggy.